mjordan/automagic_flows/README.md

-# automagic_flows
+# Automagic Flows

-Collection of Automagic Flows that I use.
+This is a collection of [Automagic](http://automagic4android.com/) Flows that I use.